AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46703-product-customizable-options-drag-and-drop-doesnt-work-as-expected.md

 ---
 title: "ACSD-46703: Product customizable options drag and drop doesn't work as expected"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.20,customization,product,options,drag and drop,2.4.4,2.4.4-p1,2.4.5
-description: "This article provides a solution for the issue where the product customizable options drag and drop does not work as expected."
+description: This article provides a solution for the issue where the product customizable options drag and drop does not work as expected.
 ---

 # ACSD-46703: Product customizable options drag and drop don't work as expected